bonaganda/The-Instillery-Project/README.md

 * The "start game" icon below the diffent game images allows you go to start a new game for the differnt games.
 * The "Invitation" under Tournament tab can send message to all register email for any useful announcement.

-## Licensing Informataion:
+## Copyright and License:
 * Copyright 2017 Team Beats.
+Code released under the [MIT] (https://github.com/bonaganda/The-Instillery-Project/blob/master/LICENSE) license.